More and more parents are becoming interested in homeschooling as an alternative to traditional education for their children.

 2) Keep in mind the sponge effect.

 There is only one difference: the sponge has a limited absorption capacity, while the child’s mind is infinite.
-Knowledge enters their head by the simple fact of living.
+Knowledge enters their head through the simple fact of living.

 3) Offer him a prepared environment

 What is this prepared environment?
 It is that the child needs a favorable environment for his life.
-Since it is basically a self-directed learning process, it is important to provide an environment that favors this learning without adult supervision.
+Since it is a self-directed learning process, providing an environment that favors this learning without adult supervision is important.

 You can create a style of play corner at home with elements arranged in a natural, unforced way, where repetition and harmony are the norms so that the child can choose the ones that interest him most at any given moment.